Lanche0928/Python-Tic-Tac-Toe/README.md

 # Python-Tic-Tac-Toe
-A simple Tic Tac Toe game using Python for study purpose
+A simple Tic Tac Toe game using Python for study purpose.
+You can play it either singleplayer or multiplayer.